Home

 James was a longtime machinist with an auto shop and later the New York City Fire Department.

-In retirement, threy resided in Kingston and Wilkes-Barre, Luzerne County.
+In retirement, they moved in about 1947 to in Kingston and Wilkes-Barre, Luzerne County.
 She was named in the 1948 Mauch Chunk Times-News obituary of her brother Russell.
+Their address in 1951 was 242 Pierce Street.

 Jim Thorpe Times-News

-Maude died in 1951, at the age of 79.
-She is buried in Evergreen Cemetery in Mauch Chunk (Jim Thorpe), Plot 73-F, the same plot as her parents.
+Suffering from hypertension, Maude was stricken by a cerebral hemorrhage and lingered for six months.
+She died in Kingston on March 18, 1951, at the age of 79.
+Funeral rites were presided over by Rev. Frank Mauger.
+She is buried in Evergreen Cemetery in East Mauch Chunk (Jim Thorpe), Plot 73-F, the same plot as her parents.
+The Mauch Chunk Times-News ran a brief obituary.

-James survived her by eight years.
-He passed away in Wilkes-Barre's Mercy Hospital on Nov.
+James survived her by eight years and remained at 242 Pierce Street in Kingston.
+After an intestinal obstruction and a heart attack, he passed away in Wilkes-Barre's Mercy Hospital on Nov.
 1, 1959.
-His remains were returned to Mauch Chunk to rest beside his wife, following a funeral led by Rev. Astley Cooper.
+His remains were returned to Mauch Chunk to rest beside his wife's, following a funeral led by Rev. Astley Cooper.
 An obituary in the Jim Thorpe Times-News noted that "A niece, Mrs. Wesley Kreamer, this community, is among his survivors."

 Maude is mentioned in J.P.
 Wintermute's 1900 book, The Wintermute Family History